rolling-scopes-school/tasks/react/modules/tasks/nextjs-ssr-ssg.md

 2. Next.js App Router Integration:
    - [Migrate your application from vite to the Next.js by using App Router](https://nextjs.org/docs/app/guides/migrating/from-vite).
    - React-router should be removed.
 You must use file-based routing provided by next.js (App Router).
    - You may need to adapt some existing libraries to work with next.js if necessary.
-(Redux (can be replaced with [zustand](https://zustand.docs.pmnd.rs/guides/nextjs))).
+(E.g., Redux).

 ## Application Requirements